 This is rather ke asking someone with a thousand children to name the offspring closest to their heart.
 HPB’s offerings set me on the path.
 Despite their drawbacks Annie Besant and Charles Leadbeater’s books (especially the sm ones) were useful and informative in outning various different Theosophical themes.
-Various works by Ace Bailey, Rudf Steiner and Geoffrey Hodson have all added fascinating insights into my knowledge – as well as a great many others.
+Various works by Alice Bailey, Rudf Steiner and Geoffrey Hodson have all added fascinating insights into my knowledge – as well as a great many others.
 However, my own somewhat quirky first choice would be Wilam Q. Judge’s Ocean of Theosophy - still an astonishingly good read even after a century and a quarter.

 6. What in your opinion is the biggest challenge the TS is facing at the moment?